-Don’t Throw Your Dead Holiday Lights in the Trash—Do This Instead
+Don’t Throw Your Old Christmas Lights in the Trash—Do This Instead

 If you’ve been throwing your dead Christmas lights in the trash, we get it.
-After spending what seems like all 25 days of December checking every bulb or meticulously hanging strings of lights only to have them go dark mid-Yuletide, few things feel as good as slam-dunking a ball of dead holiday lights in the trash bin.
-But as much relief as you might feel from jamming those wires and bulbs in the circular file, there are far better things to do with your dead holiday lights.
-If you recycle Christmas lights instead, you can help the environment—and even charity—along the way.
+After spending what seems like all 25 days of December checking every bulb or meticulously hanging holiday lights only to have them go dark mid-Yuletide, few things feel as good as slam-dunking a ball of dead holiday lights in the trash bin.
+But as much relief as you might feel from jamming those wires and bulbs in the circular file, there are far better (and more sustainable) things to do with your dead or unwanted holiday lights.

 There are a lot of materials inside a set of Christmas lights that contribute to making your season bright.
 Holiday light strings contain plastic, glass, copper, and even lead, all of which can harm the environment.
 If you dispose of holiday lights in the trash, they will sit in a landfill for years.
 Consider how many people throw out holiday lights year after year, and the ecological impact becomes painfully apparent.